mcrrobinson/chatgpt-text-helper/README.md

 1. Navigate to any webpage
 2. Highlight/select any text
 3. A ChatGPT Helper box will appear
-4. Enter your prompt (e.g., "summarize this", "explain like I'm 5", "translate to French")
+4. Enter your prompt (e.g., "summarise this", "explain like I'm 5", "translate to French")
 5. Press Enter or click "Send"
 6. Wait for ChatGPT's response

 ## Example Prompts

-- "Summarize this in 2 sentences"
+- "Summarise this in 2 sentences"
 - "Explain this concept"
 - "Translate to Spanish"
 - "What does this mean?"